JudgeGregg/sphinxwiki/content/pages/FrequentlyAskedQuestions.rst

   Failed to load application: global name 'initRun' is not defined

-The rest of the error will try to explain how to solve this problem, but a short comment first: this error is indeed terse -- but there is probably more data available elsewhere -- namely, the ``twistd.log`` file.
+The rest of the error will try to explain how to solve this problem, but a short comment f.html: this error is indeed terse -- but there is probably more data available elsewhere -- namely, the ``twistd.log`` file.
 Open it up to see the full exception.

 The error might also look like this: